Initial boundary value problem for 1D scalar balance laws with strictly convex flux: Construction of generalized characteristics

-\end{enumerate} \end{lemma} \begin{proof} The proof uses monotonicity properties of minimisers and follows from the similar lines given in \cite{neumann2021initial}. \end{proof} The next theorem is devoted to construct the generalised characteristics. \begin{theorem} Let $t_1>0$ be fixed.
-For each $(x_1,t_1)$ there exists a unique Lipschitz continuous curve $x=\mathcal{X}(t)$ such that $\mathcal{X}(t_1)=x_1$ and for any point $(x,t), t\geq t_1$ on the curve, we have the following:\\\\ (i) When $A(x,t)<B(x,t)$ we have
+\end{enumerate} \end{lemma} \begin{proof} The proof uses \cref{NIP} and \cref{lnew} and follows the similar lines given in \cite{neumann2021initial}. \end{proof} Our next goal is to prove \cref{GC thm}.
+We start by stating a more rigorous version of it. \begin{theorem} Let $t_1>0$ be fixed.
+For each $(x_1,t_1)$ there exists a unique Lipschitz continuous curve $x=\mathtt{X}(t)$ with $\mathtt{X}(t_1)=x_1$ such that the characteristic triangles associated with each point on the curve form an increasing family of triangles and for any point $(x,t), t\geq t_1$ on the curve, we have the following:\\\\ (i) When $A(x,t)<B(x,t)$ we have

 (ii) When $B(x,t)<A(x,t)$ we have

 (iii) When $A(x,t)=B(x,t)$ and $y^*(x,t)\neq0$ or $\tau^*(x,t)\neq 0,$ we have

 (iv) When $A(x,t)=B(x,t)$ and both $y^*(x,t)=0, \tau^*(x,t)=0$ we have